Table of Contents

 With your sample selected, navigate to Effect > Noise Reduction in the drop-down menu.
 Then, click the “Get Noise Profile” button.

-This function will analyze your selection’s frequencies and capture them as a noise profile.
+This function will analyze and capture your selection’s frequencies as a noise profile.

 4. Select the Entire Track